xy-grainsynth/workshop/README.md

      }
      ```
+     setup() is called to initialize the p5 sketch, draw() is called at every frame
    3. in setup() create a p5 canvas the same size as the browser window
      ```
      canvas = createCanvas(windowWidth, windowHeight);